 What Employee Engagement is Not

-Different Definitions of Employee Engagement
+Various Ways of Defining Employee Engagement

 1. “The emotional commitment the employee has to the organization and its goals.”
 Kevin Kruse, Forbes Contributor and NY Times Best Selling Author